-The questions range from silly to serious.
+The questions for the name game range from silly to serious.
 Past to present to future.
 Sports to books.
 Favorite moments to least favorites.
 And pretty much anything else.

 And the thing about it?